Teeth Cleaning Stoney Creek

-We use the latest technology to diagnose and treat any of your oral conditions.
+We use our technology to assist us in diagnosing and treating any of your oral conditions wherever possible.
 When you come in for a dental exam, we’ll ask you a few questions to help us discover more about your oral health.
 You will need to give us information such as the medications you take, your allergies, and whether you smoke.

 We need to know if you have any medical conditions for which you are receiving treatment.
 Your dentist may ask you about your previous dental procedures, reaction to anesthesia, etc.